all-of-us/raw-data-repository/rest-api/offline/README.md

 	* Group by HPO + date and write buckets containing all metrics to the database
 	* Marks the processing metrics version as complete and active

+After the MapReduce starts, its status is listed at http://offline.$PROJECT.appspot.com/mapreduce/pipeline/list.

 When the pipeline finishes, new metrics will be served to clients based on the new metrics version.

 # Biobank Reconciliation Pipeline